cdedc/xcomfort/README.md

 The programmatic interface to the USBGW was reworked completely.
 The xcomfort.c "library" now contains

-* A) the code toopen and close the USB device
+1 the code toopen and close the USB device

 B) the code tosend and receive raw USB gateway radio packets (lxc_out and lxc_in)